-Put-in-Bay Ohio is a quaint village located on South Bass Island in Put-in-Bay Township, Ottawa County, Ohio, United States.
-There are numerous islands in Lake Erie with Put-in-Bay Ohio being the most popular for tourism.
+Put-in-Bay, Ohio is a quaint village located on South Bass Island in Put-in-Bay Township, Ottawa County, Ohio, United States.
+There are numerous islands in Lake Erie with Put-in-Bay being the most popular for tourism.
 Many people believe that the name originates from some early maps of South Bass Island that showed the main harbor being named Pudding Bay, probably because it was shaped like a pudding sack used by sailors.
-The official population of Put-in-Bay Ohio was 128 as of the 2010 census although the summer population is well into the thousands.
+The official population of Put-in-Bay was 128 as of the 2010 census although the summer population is well into the thousands.
 Put-in-Bay played a significant role in the War of 1812 as the location of the squadron of U.S. naval commander Oliver Hazard Perry, who sailed from the port on September 10, 1813, to engage a British naval squadron just north of the island in the famous Battle of Lake Erie.
-For more detailed information about island history visit Put-in-Bay History Put-in-Bay is a popular summer resort and recreational destination.
+For those that are interested in more detailed information about the island’s history of Put-in-Bay click here.
+Put-in-Bay is a popular summer resort and recreational destination.
 Two Ferry services connect the community with Catawba Island, Kelleys Island, Port Clinton, Lorain, and Sandusky, Ohio.
-The Jet Express Ferry arrives in the downtown area and offers the only late night service to Put-in-Bay.
-The Miller Ferry to Put-in-Bay is our primary fright service to the island and the only way to transport a vehicle which is not recommended or needed on your vacation.
+The Jet Express Ferry arrives in the downtown area and offers the only late-night service to Put-in-Bay.
+The Miller Ferry to Put-in-Bay is our primary fright service to the island and the only way to transport a vehicle that is not recommended or needed on your vacation.
 Hundreds of thousands of tourists flock to Put-in-Bay Each year with a season that runs from early April until Haloween weekend, typically the last big weekend at Put-in-Bay.
-Special events occur almost every weekend and a schedule is available at Put-in-Bay Events
+Special events occur almost every weekend and a schedule is available at our Put-in-Bay Events page.

 The island’s primary industry is currently tourism and for most of its history has been tourism.
-The tourist season runs roughly between April and October with peak visitation in late May, June, July, August and into September.
+The tourist season runs roughly between April and October with peak visitation in late May, June, July, August, and into September.
 The most common methods of transportation to and from the island are via ferry boat, propeller-driven aircraft, and private boat.
 Boat docks and the Put-in-Bay airport service visitors daily.
-In the winter months, the Put-in-Bay Airport is the Lifeline to the island for supplies.
+In the winter months, the Airport is the Lifeline to the island for supplies.
 Read more…